Caherconree Mountain, Dingle Peninsula, Co Kerry

 The Dingle Way is one of Ireland’s most popular long‑distance walking routes.
 It forms a 179 km (112 mi) circular trail that begins and ends in the bustling town of Tralee and circles the entire Dingle Peninsula in County Kerry.
 The trail is way‑marked with the distinctive yellow arrow on a black background, making navigation straightforward for most walkers.

 Typical hikers complete the circuit in 8‑9 days, covering an average of 20‑22 km per day.
-The route is graded strenuous overall, but the majority of the trail is easy to moderate, with the only significant climb being the saddle between Mount Brandon and Masatiompan (≈ 660 m).
+The route is graded strenuous overall, but the majority of the trail is easy to moderate, with the only significant climb being the saddle between Brandon and Masatiompan (≈ 660 m).
 The aggregate ascent is about 2 590 m (≈ 9 500 ft) – a respectable challenge but far less demanding than the Kerry Way.

 The trail is open year‑round, but the March‑to‑October window offers the longest daylight hours and the most favourable weather for walking.
 The Dingle Way is free to walk; there is no entrance fee, and the waymarks are maintained by the Dingle Way Committee in partnership with Kerry County Council.